esiranjofu/Akan-Names/README.md

 # Akan-Names
+## What the code does
 This article is going to show us how to derive Akan Names.
 African cultures do name their children differently.
 Akan name is one way of doing so.
-By using Akan, a child is given a name depending on  the day they were born, meaning, Sunday has a name attached to, and so is Monday and the rest of the days.
+By using Akan, a child is given a name depending on  the day they were born, meaning, Sunday has a name attached to, and so is Monday and the rest of the days of the week.

+## Contributors

+This is an independent project done by ## Emily Siranjofu and you can reach me through my email address esiranjo@gmail.com

 ### Development

 Want to contribute?
 Great!
 To fix a bug or enhance an existing module, follow these steps:
 - Fork the repo